MahmoudDabbous/Product-Catalog/README.md

 ## Building and Deploying

 1. **Build:**
-   - The above Maven command will compile the project and package it into a WAR file.
+   - The above Maven command will compile and package the project into a WAR file.

 2. **Deploy:**
    - Copy the generated WAR file (typically located in the `target` directory) to the Tomcat `webapps` folder.